 Things can get gross in survival situations, especially when flooding is involved.
 There may also be issues like toxic fumes or particles in the air.
 You can use these DIY survival gear to stay safe and healthy.

 24. Homemade Hand Sanitizer

 Out of hand sanitizer and can’t get rubbing alcohol?
-Here’s how to make hand sanitizer out of perfume, herbal tinctures and other ingredients.
+Here’s how to make hand sanitizer from perfume, herbal tinctures, and other ingredients.
 Read the instructions here.